Skip to content

 try {

-// retrieve an instance of the selected time slot
+// retrieve an instance of the chosen slot

 setForms(false, true, false, false);